 Techno LC Series 4896 3-Axis CNC Router.
 This mill has a 4’x8’ bed with a 4” gantry clearance (Z height).

-The cost to use the CNC router is $30 per hour, with a minimum charge of one hour.
-There is a $6 file set up fee which includes the review of your file and the set up on the CNC bed.
+The cost of CNC milling is $30 per hour, with a minimum charge of one hour.
+There is also a $6 file set up fee which includes the review of your file and the set up on the CNC bed.

 Wood, including plywood and hardwood Rigid Insulation Foam Plastics, such as acrylic and polyethylene (LDPE / HDPE)